-- Antichamber "The most tenacious, infuriating obstacle you’ll face throughout the game is yourself."
+- Antichamber: "The most tenacious, infuriating obstacle you’ll face throughout the game is yourself."
 The game is all about the player being Wrong Genre Savvy.
 The exit that you see from the first moment you start playing?
 You reach it quite soon.
 It's a wall with a poster.
 Except when it's not.

 Role Playing Game